DEV-5/MY_NOTES/USB_Behind_the_Scenes_Hands_on_HID_Firmware_Development_notes.md

 - USB is host controlled (single host per bus).
 - Every USB Product is programmed to have a vendor ID and Product ID(VID/PID)
 - Every USB device is addressed by the host uniquely during device enumeration.
-- USB is a polled bus (frequently sampled by both host and devices without including any interrupt mechanism in the USB controller and according to the state found on the bus after sampling the bus specific actions or events happen).
+- USB is a **polled bus** (frequently sampled by both host and devices without including any interrupt mechanism in the USB controller and according to the state found on the bus after sampling the bus specific actions or events happen).

-#### Physical Bus Topology:
+### Physical Bus Topology

 - In USB, host and devices are connected physically to the bus according to the "tired-star" topology.